jonathanhstock/Raffle/README.md

 # Raffle
-Created a spinning raffle wheel for final project at Santa Clara University for COEN161 class.
+Created a raffle application for final project at Santa Clara University for COEN161 class.

-Currently still in progress but working on the HTML, CSS, and JS files.
+Application saves input data to MongoDB and retreives it from MongoDB in order to determine the winner.